hjfitz/hjfitz.github.io/src/pages/pages/2020-02-12--uses/index.md

   * Since finishing university and moving to a full time job, I needed to get organised, so I picked up [Notion](https://notion.so).
 I plan on writing a full post on this, so I'll leave notion there.
   * Like a normal human, I listen to music.
 I used to keep all of my totally legally downloaded FLACs on a Raspberry Pi server.
 I'd play music through MPD and stream that over the net.
 To control it, I'd SSH in and control with ncmpcpp.
 Now I use Spotify.
 It's cheap, and there's some pretty good discoverability.

-# Software - Macbook
+## Macbook - Work

-There's more software on the Macbook: I use it more often.
+There's additional software on the Macbook: I use it more often.
+This builds on the software mentioned earlier.

 * **Alfred:** It's a drag and drop replacement for spotlight with more performance, more intelligence and more feature.
 I mostly use it to lock my computer and search for files.